CharanRoot/react-redux-material-ui/README.md

 # react-redux-material-ui
-This repo shows how to create a Material Reactive forms in React + Redux app.
+This repo shows how to create a Material Reactive forms in React + Redux app using Redux form.

 ## Installation and Running the App